cronvel/spellcast/doc/wip/board-games.md

 ### [piece]

 Declare a piece.
-It is an entity that can be placed to a square.
+It is something that can be placed on a square, most probably linked to an *entity*.

 ```
 [piece $my-piece]